Levodopa + Benserazide

 - It can be taken with or without food or as directed by your doctor.

-- Use caution while driving or doing anything that requires concentration as Levodopa + Benserazide can make you very sleepy.
+- Be cautious while driving or doing anything that requires concentration as Levodopa + Benserazide can make you very sleepy.

 - Talk to your doctor in case you develop hallucinations or other changes in your behavior.